The 20 Best Places to See Fall Foliage in the Smoky Mountains

 Official Website

-The Forney Ridge Trail to Andrews Bald starts at the parking lot to Clingmans Dome, and descends through the forest rather than ascending (as the route to the Dome does).
+The Forney Ridge Trail to Andrews Bald starts at the parking lot to Kuwohi (formerly known as Clingmans Dome), and descends through the forest rather than ascending (as the route to the Dome does).

 Andrews Bald is a grassy spot named after Andres Thompson, a cattle herder who brought his livestock here around 20 years before the Civil War.